Sewer56/sewer56-archives-nx/doc/docs/Specification/Overview.md

 - Web Uploads (Generic): Maximized Compression ratio with.
   - BZip3 for specific file extensions (e.g. DDS)
   - LZMA for other data
 - Web Uploads (No SOLID): BZip3 and LZMA, no ZStandard.
-For websites which wish to optimize their storage of Nx archives.
+For websites which wish to optimize their storage of R3A archives.
-  - Split up Nx archives into blocks.
+  - Split up R3A archives into blocks.
   - Store them deduplicated on CDN.
   - Reassemble archives upon user downloading a file.
   - That allows mod updates to not double up storage server side.